 Challenge number Detail of challenge 1 On entry assessments show an increasing number of children starting early years with speech and language deficiencies.
 These gaps are particularly prevalent in disadvantaged children and impact Literacy and Communication & Language outcomes.
-Baseline assessment of the 2022-23 Reception cohort showed that 55% of children did not meet the age related standard in the Wellcomm assessment.
+Baseline assessment of reception cohorts generally show that around 55% of children did not meet the age related standard in the Wellcomm assessments.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers and writers.
 3 Assessment data shows that some disadvantaged children arrive at school with lower skills in reading, writing and maths.
 On entry to Reception class in the last 3 years shows between: Reading: 0 - 66% of disadvantaged pupils arrive below age-related expectations compared with 10 - 37% of other pupils.
 Writing: 0 - 66% of disadvantaged pupils arrive below age-related expectations compared with 30 - 50% of other pupils.
 Maths: 0 - 50% of disadvantaged pupils arrive below age-related expectations compared with 20 - 33% of other pupils.
 Tracking shows that for some pupils, this gap remains steady throughout KS1 and 2.
 4 Through using Thrive diagnostic assessments and observations there are indications that the wellbeing of many of our disadvantaged pupils have been impacted by Covid lockdowns and Covid related absences to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in problems for some disadvantaged children in terms of relationships and their readiness to learn.
-During the 2021-22 academic year, 15 children, of which 9 are disadvantaged, received support for social and emotional needs.
 5 Disadvantaged children have less access to enrichment activities in comparison to peers.
-This has been further exacerbated by Covid.
 6 Attendance following the Covid pandemic has dropped slightly due to increased absence for illness and requests for unauthorised term time holidays.
 Whilst there is little difference between disadvantaged attendance figures and their peers, an increase on the 94.3% attendance rate for 20121/22 is required to ensure individuals are not negatively impacted.
-Two-year average attendance for period 2020-21 and 2021-22 showed disadvantaged children's attendance at 94.77% and non-disadvantaged pupil attendance at 95.13%.